EV vs Diesel Total Cost of Ownership for Canadian Fleets

 A fleet manager looks at the total cost of ownership for his vehicles

-Total cost of ownership (TCO) for fleet vehicles measures every dollar spent over a vehicle’s useful life, including acquisition, fuel or energy, maintenance, insurance, downtime, and disposal.
+Total cost of ownership (TCO) for fleet vehicles measures every dollar spent over a vehicle's useful life, including acquisition, fuel or energy, maintenance, insurance, downtime, and disposal.
 For commercial fleets evaluating a switch to electric vehicles (EVs), TCO analysis consistently shows that battery-electric vehicles deliver 20–40% lower operating costs.
-This guide walks fleet managers through each cost category, explains where EVs win and shows you how to run the numbers for your specific operation.
+This guide walks fleet managers through each cost category, explains where EVs win, and shows you how to run the numbers for your specific EV fleet.

 See for yourself!
 Try the 7Gen TCO Calculator →